geneontology/noctua_app_stack/production/PRODUCTION_README.md

 This key is not known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```

+REMEMBER: it may take a while to fully spin up.
+(5-10m?)

 # Destroy Instance and Delete Workspace.